gileCAD/AutoCAD-Csharp-Project-Template/README.md

     <DefaultName>AutoCAD 2022 Plugin</DefaultName>
 ```
 ### Installation of the template
-The 'AutoCAD Plugin Template' folder (possibly zipped) have to be pasted in the Visual Studio 20XX\Templates\ProjectTemplates directory.
+The 'AutoCAD Plugin Template' folder (possibly zipped) have to be pasted in the 'Visual Studio 20XX\Templates\ProjectTemplates' directory.